Enterprise AI Diagnostic

 Avoidance index

 Where AI is being deliberately avoided, by whom, and for what reason.
-Distinguishes ignorance from refusal.
 The intervention is in the reason, not the percentage.

 The six dimensions of AI capability